-Making a "planned gift" to PAWS is a meaningful way to carry forward your compassion and concern for animals, and a wonderful way to say thank you to every animal who has touched your life.
-It is one of the most effective ways to ensure that PAWS' work continues and wild and companion animals are sheltered, cared for and treated humanely.
+Making a planned gift to PAWS is a meaningful way to carry forward your compassion and concern for animals, and a wonderful way to say thank you to every animal who has touched your life.
+Planned gifts are one of the most effective ways to ensure that PAWS' work continues and wild and companion animals are sheltered, cared for, and treated humanely.

 Planned giving involves making arrangements now to have PAWS and the animals benefit from some of your assets, either currently or in the future.
 Through this type of giving, individuals can often make a more significant gift than they ever thought possible, while maximizing the financial and tax benefits to you, your estate, and your family.

 A planned gift can be as simple as transferring long-term appreciated stock to PAWS directly (rather than selling it and donating the after-tax proceeds) or naming PAWS as a beneficiary in your will or life insurance policy.

 There are many ways to make your planned gift:

 Perhaps the most straightforward option is to make a bequest in your will.
 Whether you have vast assets or have only a few possessions, a will prevents legal complications and delays.
 It directs your personal representative to deal with your estate as you wish.